 Pay attention and don’t take the bait

-- Is what they are saying true?
+- Is what he or she is saying actually true?

-- Is what they are offering too good to work?
+- Is the offer too good to be true?

 - Can I get the same or better results elsewhere?